 - Repeat customers will find value in saved data from prior years

 In my opinion, TaxAct makes it easy to hop in and out of the software, so you can fill out your tax return as you have time.
-TaxAct’s navigation is superior to most tax prep software packages, including some of the more expensive options.
+TaxAct’s navigation is on par with most of the top-tier tax prep software packages, including some of the more expensive options.
 It’s also, in my opinion, an attractive interface; it’s actually a pleasure to look at the screen!

 TaxAct also has a mobile app that you can use to, among other things, snap a picture of your W2 for uploading.
 You can switch back and forth from the app to your computer seamlessly as they update in real time.